-The ABA Expertise Professionals Amount provides funding to hire professional staff at the school board level who have expertise in applied behaviour analysis, including Board Certified Behaviour Analysts (BCBAs).
+The ABA Expertise Professionals Amount provides funding for boards to hire professional staff at the school board level who have expertise in applied behaviour analysis.
+Whenever possible, school boards are encouraged to hire individuals with Board Certified Behaviour Analyst (BCBA) certification, individuals working toward Board Certified Behaviour Analyst certification, or individuals with equivalent qualifications.
 Applied behaviour analysis is an instructional approach that has been shown to be helpful for many children with autism spectrum disorder, as well as students with other special education needs.

-The main roles of the board-level professional are to:
+The main roles of the board-level applied behaviour analysis expertise professionals are to: